-The Women’s Studies Department at the University of Michigan was the first such program in the U.S. to offer joint doctoral degrees with disciplinary departments.
-The interdepartmental doctoral programs in English & Women’s Studies, History & Women’s Studies, and Psychology & Women’s Studies are designed to serve the needs of students whose intellectual interests in gender cross disciplinary boundaries.
+The Women’s Studies Department at the University of Michigan was the first program of its kind in the U.S. to offer joint doctoral degrees with disciplinary departments.
+The interdepartmental programs in English & Women’s Studies, History & Women’s Studies, and Psychology & Women’s Studies are designed to serve the needs of students whose intellectual interests in gender cross disciplinary boundaries.
 Through coursework, one-on-one advising, and cohort-oriented activities, the programs offer students conceptual and methodological tools that are grounded in an interdisciplinary, feminist perspective and community.
 Students choose to work with a faculty committee that helps them develop their own research questions while providing guidance regarding cutting-edge methods of analysis.
 The commitment to mentorship common in Women’s Studies enables students to master disciplinary expectations while developing an interdisciplinary research trajectory.